Top Ad Exchanges in 2025

 • A demonstrated history of high CPMs for publishers using the network

 These seven tools do a good job of meeting all of the criteria described above.
-In our view, they provide the best ad exchanges for publishers in 2022; however, it's important to keep in mind that these tools are not standalone ad exchanges.
-Most of them are SSPs that offer an ad exchange.
+In our view, they provide the best ad exchanges for publishers in 2025; however, it's important to keep in mind that these tools are not standalone ad exchanges.
+Most of them are SSPs that offer a programmatic ad exchange.
 In any case, these are the seven leading the pack:

 Google has its hand in everything related to the internet advertising space, and ad exchanges are no exception.
 Google has built an ad exchange called Google AdX, formerly known as DoubleClick Ad Exchange, that it offers as part of its Google Ad Manager (GAM) services.